dslab-epfl/svshi/README.md

 For a given set of applications, the system behaviour function is run every time the state of the devices changes and every Y seconds where Y is the **minimum of all timers of all applications which are greater than 0**.

-_Running applications_ concretely means that the system behaviour function us executed on the current physical state of the system and with the current app states.
+_Running applications_ concretely means that the system behaviour function is executed on the current physical state of the system and with the current app states.

 This execution model has been chosen for its ease of use: users do not need to write `while` loops or deal with synchronization explicitly.